Patrick-Sawyer/game-of-life-react-app/README.md

 `npx cypress open`

-Then click on 'Run all specs'
+Then click on 'Run all specs'.

 ### Approach